 Caesar was born in June of 1727, to Arthur and Joan Prutt of Hadley, Massachusetts.
 He was one of seven children.
-His parents were enslaved to Rev. Isaac Chauncey and Caesar was inherited by Josiah Chauncey, who was the reverend’s son.
-According to the 1759 Amherst, Massachusetts tax list, he was worth £20, and by 1770, he was valued at £25.
+(Town records, 1659-1719, Hadley, Massachusetts.
+See also James Avery Smith, History of the Black Population of Amherst, Massachusetts (Boston, MA: New England Historic and Genealogical Society, 1999), pp. 110-111.)
+His parents were enslaved to Reverend Isaac Chauncey and Caesar was inherited by the minister's son, Josiah Chauncey.
+According to the 1759 Amherst, Massachusetts tax list, Caesar was worth £20, and by 1770, he was valued at £25.
+In 1770, Caesar was prosecuted for poaching a deer, for which he paid a hefty fine of £6.
+(Smith, History of the Black Population of Amherst, Massachusetts, pp. 3, 5.)

 Voted, that Cesar Prutt, a negro and Town's Pauper, be set-up, at vendue, to the lowest bidder, to be kept, the year insuing with suitable vituals and clothing, and to be returned at the end of the year, as well clothed as he now is.
 He was accordingly set-up, as aforesaid, and struck-off to Aaron Merrick, he being the lowest bidder, at the Sum of forty one Dollars & fifty Cents, on the conditions above expressed.